leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 **Step 3:** Execute your stored procedure.

-## Section 7: Creating the Data Portal for the CustomerOrderHistory Spreadsheet
+## Section 7: Creating the Data Portal for the CustomerOrderHistory Data PULL

 #### Introduction